Jon Mikl Thor: Music career

 In 2011, Thor embarked on a tour of Scandinavia from May 31 to June 7, with Frank Soda on guitar, Savage Watts on drums and Killer Kilby on bass.
-He played at DOM in Helsinki, Finland on June 1, performing his live rock opera and showcasing his latest film Thor - The Rock Opera; then, he revisited the Muskelrock Festival in Alvesta, Sweden from June 2 to June 4.
+He played at DOM in Helsinki, Finland on June 1, performing his live rock opera and showcasing his latest film Thor – The Rock Opera; then, he revisited the Muskelrock Festival in Alvesta, Sweden from June 2 to June 4.

 After months in the studio recording the 2012 album Thunderstryke for Rock Saviour Records in Germany, Thor returned to live performing by headlining the Armstrong Metal Fest 2012 at Hassen Arena.
 Thunderstryke (2012) and Thunderstryke II (2013) were released to rave reviews and commercial success worldwide.

-In 2013, Thor signed with Cleopatra Records in Los Angeles, California and released a CD/DVD deluxe edition of his fifth album, Only the Strong (1985), in May 2014.
+In 2013, Thor signed with Cleopatra Records in Los Angeles, California, and released a CD/DVD deluxe edition of his fifth album, Only the Strong (1985), in May 2014.
 This package includes additional unreleased bonus tracks and lost live footage.

 In 2014, Cleopatra Records re-released the 1983 EP Unchained which included the version of the 1982 EP Lightning Strikes Again.

 In 2015, Thor released Metal Avenger through Cleopatra Records.

 Thor toured major cities during November 2015 in United States to promote the album Metal Avenger and the documentary film I Am Thor.
 A short North American tour followed in March, 2016 along with the Canadian release on Raven Banner.

 The official reissue of Thor's 1977 Keep the Dogs Away album, will be released on May 13, 2016, as a Super Deluxe double CD + DVD set by Deadline Records.
 This will coincide with a vinyl and digital launch of the recording.

 On May 14, 2016, in New York City at the Highline Ballroom, Thor, produced by Fabio Productions, presented much like a Broadway show in three parts.
-'Thor- a Rock Odyssey' featured Thor performing his 1977 Keep the Dogs Away album live in its entirety, followed by a 'Battle for New York' where Thor battles superhuman strongman 'Titano - The 8th Wonder of The World'.
+'Thor- a Rock Odyssey' featured Thor performing his 1977 Keep the Dogs Away album live in its entirety, followed by a 'Battle for New York' where Thor battles superhuman strongman 'Titano – The 8th Wonder of The World'.
 In Part three, dubbed the 'Power Set', Thor sang his greatest hits along with some newly penned tunes written especially for the show.

 On August 4, 2017, Thor released the album titled Beyond the Pain Barrier, which was co written with John Leibel and Ted Jedlicki.

-In 2018 Thor teamed up with producer, songwriter, musician, and performer Kevin Stuart Swain to make the album Christmas in Vallhalla, and later on Hammer of Justice (2019), Rising (2020) and their latest release Alliance (2021) for the Los Angeles based Cleopatra/Deadline Records.
+In 2018 Thor teamed up with producer, songwriter, musician, and performer Kevin Stuart Swain to make the album Christmas in Valhalla, and later on Hammer of Justice (2019), Rising (2020) and their latest release Alliance (2021) for the Los Angeles based Cleopatra/Deadline Records.

-In October 2021, Thor released their newest project — the 2D animation video for the single “Queen Of The Spiders.”
-The song was written and produced by Jon Mikl Thor himself alongside long time collaborator Kevin Stuart Swain.
+In October 2021, Thor released their newest project — the 2D animation video for the single "Queen of the Spiders."
+The song was written and produced by Jon Mikl Thor himself alongside long-time collaborator Kevin Stuart Swain.